Boutique owners, designers and others call on City Council to create fashion industry task force

 Litz, who has been a part of the Philadelphia fashion industry for 40 years, said she had trouble getting her clothing manufactured in Philadelphia, and had to turn to a factory in Allentown for assistance.

-Litz was joined by other consultants, designers and industry experts in calling for City Council to create a Philadelphia Fashion & Garment Task Force to help strengthen the industry in the city.
+Litz was joined by other consultants, designers and industry experts in calling for City Council to create a Philadelphia Fashion and Garment Task Force to help strengthen the industry in the city.

 “Although we have had different groups such as the Philadelphia fashion group and others, it seems no one could get everyone in one room to collaborate and get things done,” said Litz, who owns the Steel Pony Artisan Studio and Boutique.